 Let’s be honest here.
 According to Hollywood, anyone over 35 is considered old.
 I’m not referring to actresses, though Hollywood would apply this belief to them too.
 I’m referring to audiences, as nearly every big studio film these days is targeted to that highly coveted 18 to 35 demographic.
-In recent years, we’ve been inundated with films about superheroes, brooding teenagers or buffed characters both good and evil.
+In recent years, we’ve been inundated with films about superheroes, brooding teenagers, buffed characters both good and evil, or some combination of the above.
 Even the films about seemingly “everyday” adults often show them behaving worse than teenagers.
 So it’s nice once in a while to be able to watch a film about adults who behave like adults.
 PROFESSOR MARSTON AND THE WONDER WOMEN is that kind of film.
 In other words, if you’re under 35, you either won’t like this film or you’ll be sorely disappointed by it because there’s not a frame of CGI to be seen.

 Had WONDER WOMAN (the movie) not been the massive box office hit that it was earlier this year, I doubt PROFESSOR MARSTON AND THE WONDER WOMEN would have ever been made but thankfully it was and it’s great.
 This is a fascinating story about a piece of Americana that so many people take for granted.
 Evans does wonderful work as Marston.
 I haven’t seen him in anything before so I have nothing to judge him by but he has a magnetic screen presence here.
 Hall is excellent as well, and many people are suggesting that she will nab an Oscar nomination for this performance.
 Perhaps both of them will.
 This film is rated Category III in Hong Kong, not for anything you see but for the subject matter, which deals with bondage, submission and three-ways.
 Personally, I don’t think there’s anything wrong with having kids learn about these things in a responsible and mature manner so I’m disappointed (but not surprised) with the censors here for being so parochial.
 All the scenes that have “adult content” are done artfully and in extreme good taste.
 There’s nothing tawdry here, if that’s what you’re hoping for.